Xanewok/slang/How to write your own linter using Slang.md

 console.warn(`${filePath}:${line}:${col}: warning: avoid using \`tx.origin\``);
 ```

-To access the full span of the node, we could use the `textRange` property on the cursor, which returns the start and end offsets of the node in the source code.
+To access the full span of the node, we could use the `textRange` property on the cursor, which returns the start and the end offsets of the node in the source code.

-We could get even more creative and plug this information into a custom formatter of our choice, but for now, this will suffice.
+We could get even more creative and plug this information into a custom formatter of our choice, but for now this will suffice.

 ## Putting it all together
 Here's the complete code for our linter: